-Porthgain bay is eroded out of Ordovician shales, with the headlands on either side of it being composed of more resistant igneous rocks.
-Although huge dumps of the shale can be found on the cliff top, fossils are sparse.
+The bay at Porthgain is eroded out of Ordovician shales, with the headlands on either side of it composed of more resistant igneous rocks.
+Although huge piles of shale can be found on the clifftop, fossils are sparse.

-♦ Walk below the hoppers and at the end of their walls you will come to a small house with steps leading upwards next to it.
-Climb these steps to the top.
+♦ At the end of the hoppers, you will come to a small house with steps leading upwards next to it.
+Climb these to the top.
 There are excellent views of the industrial ruin as you ascend.

-♦ At the top, go through the stile and follow the path for about 50 meters.
+♦ At the top, go through the stile and follow the path for about 50m.
 You will come to a large area covered in broken masses of shale.
 This is the main fossil hunting area.

 FIND FREQUENCY: ♦ – There is a vast quantity of shale to look over, but fossils are very infrequent.
-The location is extremely beautiful however and the village has a fascinating history of exploiting the local rocks for road stone, roofing tiles and brick making etc. The most striking legacies of this industry are the huge brick-built hoppers that are situated adjacent to the harbour.
+However, the location is extremely beautiful and the village has a fascinating history of exploiting the local rocks for road stone, roofing tiles, brick making and so on.
+The most striking legacies of this industry are the huge brick-built hoppers that are situated adjacent to the harbour.

 CHILDREN: ♦♦♦♦ – The walk up to the fossil hunting area is short but the steps that must be climbed are steep.
-The shale dumps stretch right up to the cliff edge, which is unguarded, so it is advised that younger children are restricted to the path.
+The piles of shale stretch right up to the cliff edge, which is unguarded.
+Therefore, younger children should be supervised at all times and kept to the path.

 ACCESS: ♦♦♦♦ – Free parking can be found in the centre of the village.
-Local shops and businesses are nearby, as are public conveniences.
-The walk to the fossil hunting area is short but steep at the steps.
+Local shops and businesses are nearby, as are public toilets.
+The walk to the fossil hunting area is short, but steep at the steps.

-The biggest danger at Porthgain is the proximity of the shale piles to the edge of the cliff.
-It can be windy here also, so don’t go too near the edge.
+The biggest danger at Porthgain is the proximity of the piles of shale to the edge of the cliff.
+It can also be windy here, so do not go too near the edge.
 Mobile phones may not have a signal at this location.
-It is therefore especially important that you tell someone where you are going and what time you’ll be returning.
+Therefore, it is especially important that you tell someone where you are going and what time you will be returning.

 Conservation area.
 Please treat the old buildings with respect.